HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 What to include in an HVAC inspection checklist

-Your HVAC system inspection checklist should include tasks to check every component that an HVAC system needs to run properly.
+Your HVAC system inspection checklist should include tasks to check every component found in an HVAC system.
+Make sure to check these types of components, no matter what unit type you’re inspecting:

-- Heating and cooling elements.
-In your customers’ furnaces and AC units, inspect heat strips, spark igniters, flame sensors, evaporator coils, condenser coils, and condensate drain lines.
+- Heating and cooling elements: In your customers’ furnaces and AC units, inspect heat strips, spark igniters, flame sensors, evaporator coils, condenser coils, and condensate drain lines.

-- Blower assembly.
-Look carefully at every HVAC unit’s blower and its fan blades, motor, filter, and supporting components.
+- Blower assembly: Look carefully at every HVAC unit’s blower and its fan blades, motor, filter, and supporting components.

-- Electrical wiring and controls.
-Check for proper connection of every wire that keeps the HVAC system running, including the thermostat wire system.
+- Electrical wiring and controls: Check for proper connection of every wire that keeps the HVAC system running, including the thermostat wire system.

-- Pressure and charge.
-Always measure the pressure and charge of a customer’s AC unit or packaged HVAC system to improve the system’s energy efficiency and lifespan.
+- Pressure and charge: Always measure the pressure and charge of a customer’s AC unit or packaged HVAC system to improve the system’s energy efficiency and lifespan.

 Once you’ve added the checklist items from this article to your own checklist, consult your most experienced technicians on what other tasks to include.